jomjol/AI-on-the-edge-device/.github/ISSUE_TEMPLATE/bug_report.md

----
 name: Bug report
-about: Create a bug report to help us improve
+description: Create a bug report to help us improve
-title: ''
-labels: ''
-assignees: ''

----
+body:

+  - type: markdown
+    attributes:
+      value: |
         Thank you for taking your time to report a bug.

         Before you proceed, please check:
-- Do you use the latest version?
-See https://github.com/jomjol/AI-on-the-edge-device/releases.
+        - [ ] Do you use the [latest version](https://github.com/jomjol/AI-on-the-edge-device/releases)?
-- Is there already another similar issue?
-Check for open and closed Issue in https://github.com/jomjol/AI-on-the-edge-device/issues.
+        - [ ] Is there already another similar issue?
+Check for open and closed [Issue](https://github.com/jomjol/AI-on-the-edge-device/issues) and [Discussions](https://github.com/jomjol/AI-on-the-edge-device/discussions).
-- Are instructions in the readme solving your issue (https://github.com/jomjol/AI-on-the-edge-device/tree/master#readme)?
+        - [ ] Are instructions in the [README](https://github.com/jomjol/AI-on-the-edge-device/tree/master#readme) solving your issue?
-- Are instructions in the wiki solving your issue? (https://github.com/jomjol/AI-on-the-edge-device/wiki)?
+        - [ ] Are instructions in the [Wiki](https://github.com/jomjol/AI-on-the-edge-device/wiki) solving your issue?

-**Describe the bug**
+  - type: textarea
+    validations:
+      required: true
+    attributes:
+      label: The Problem
-A clear and concise description of what the bug is.
+      description: A clear and concise description of what the bug is.

-**Version**
+  - type: input
+    validations:
+      required: true
+    attributes:
+      label: Version
-Which version are you using?
+      description: Which version are you using?
 (See menu `System > Info`).

-**Expected behavior**
+  - type: textarea
+    attributes:
+      label: Expected Behavior
-A clear and concise description of what you expected to happen.
+      description: A clear and concise description of what you expected to happen.

-**Screenshots**
+  - type: textarea
+    attributes:
+      label: Screenshots
-If applicable, add screenshots to help explain your problem.
+      description: If applicable, add screenshots to help explain your problem.

-**Additional context**
+  - type: textarea
+    attributes:
+      label: Additional Context
-Add any other context about the problem here.
+      description: Add any other context about the problem here.